Synthetic bootstrapped pretraining: Additional details on synthetic bootstrapped pretraining

 \paragraph{Synthesizer-tuning} After we collected the cleaned pair data $\Dst$ (previous step), we perform the synthesizer-tuning with the objective \eqref{eqn:synthesizer-objective-lm}.
 We initialize the 3B-parameter at the baseline checkpoint and finetune the model with a constant learning rate of 5e-6 and a batch size of 16M tokens per step.
 Before we settled on this learning rate schedule, we first attempted the cosine decay schedule with a larger learning rate.
 We found that the generated text has lower quality than our final design with a small, constant learning rate.
 We measure the Pair-novelty score (defined in \S\ref{sec:analysis-of-synthetic-data}) of the synthesized example for different checkpoints of synthesizer-tuning, and find that longer training results in better Pair-novelty.

 \paragraph{Synthesis at scale} Finally, we perform the hierarchical sampling procedure defined in \S\ref{sec:method-description} with a temperature of 1.0 and \texttt{top\_p} threshold 0.9.
 We apply a rule-based filtering that removes synthesized documents containing repeated occurrences of 13-token shingles.
 This effectively removes texts with repetition failure.
 We use vLLM \citep{kwon2023efficient} and obtain a throughput of 8.3K tokens per B200 second.
-This amounts to 2.5K B200 hours for the 200B-scale synthesis and 4.2K B200 hours for the 1T-scale synthesis.
+This amounts to 2.5K B200 hours for the 200B-scale synthesis, 4.2K B200 hours for the 1T-scale (3B) synthesis, and 8.4K B200 hours for the 1T-scale (6B).